Consumer Advice: Complaints

 The Gardeners Guild is a national trade network for qualified gardeners.
 Membership is primarily for the benefit of the member.
 We give our members access to practical support that will help them grow their business.

-The Gardeners Guild is not a consumer organisation or vetting scheme but it is committed to pursue the interests of both its members and the consumer through careful membership selection and ongoing refining of its members.
+The Gardeners Guild is not a consumer organisation or vetting scheme but we are committed to pursue the interests of our members and the consumer through ongoing refining of our members.

 While members of The Gardeners Guild must meet certain criteria to join, membership in itself does not offer any guarantee on their work.

 Even the most qualified and experienced gardeners can make mistakes.

 If you have a complaint against one of our members please contact the member direct and give them a chance to resolve matters themselves.